All Products

 });

-3. Set the playback source.
+Step 4: Set the playback source

 UrlSource urlSource = new UrlSource();

-urlSource.setUri("artc://<streaming URL>");
+urlSource.setUri("artc://<Streaming URL>");

 mAliPlayer.setDataSource(urlSource);

 // 1.
-Get and modify the configuration.
+Get and modify the configurations

 PlayerConfig config = mAliPlayer.getConfig();